 Demonstrate that you commit some of your free time to independently developing yourself as a professional and growing your network.
 But you’re not a robot.
 Hiring managers also want to see images that tell them about your hobbies.
 You are a human person, after all, and potential employers want to learn more about your interests and who you are.
 So make sure to incorporate evidence of the things that make you, you!

 4. Appropriate Online Engagement

 Hiring managers want to find the best candidate for the job who also fits well with the company’s culture.
 So when they look you up online, they are looking for evidence that you are this person.
 They aren’t just looking for reasons to reject you!

-The way that you choose to engage online can persuade a hiring manager to flat out reject you or convince them to hire you.
-That’s why engaging online in a way that shows that you’re interested in what you do, have hobbies and common sense about what is and is not appropriate can potentially determine whether or not you land a job.
+The way that you choose to engage online can persuade a hiring manager to flat-out reject you or convince them to hire you.
+That’s why engaging online in a way that shows that you’re interested in what you do, have hobbies, and have common sense about what is and is not appropriate can potentially determine whether or not you land a job.